 Charles Pollock enrolled in the Art Students League, studying under Thomas Hart Benton.
 (PP316)

-In April 1932 the gallery would show Lithuanian-born artist Ben Shahn's controversial Sacco and Vanzetti paintings.
+In April 1932 the gallery showed Lithuanian-born artist Ben Shahn's controversial Sacco and Vanzetti paintings.

-Two versions of the painting exist - one at the National Gallery of Art in Washington (finished in c.
+Two versions of the painting exist - one at the National Gallery of Art in Washington D.C. (finished in c.
 1942) and one at the Whitney Museum of Modern Art (finished in 1936).
 The one in Washington has warm, almost terra cotta colours whereas the Whitney version has pale golds, ochre, green.
-(BA214)
+(BA214) The colours are more solid in the Whitney version, with more abstract brushstrokes in the later version.

 Gorky's sister, Vartoosh, later described what her reaction was when she saw the painting for the first time.
 Gorky sat her down in his studio, saying "Vartoosh dear, here is Mother.
 I am going to leave you alone with her."
 Vartoosh recalled, "Oh, I was so shocked!
 Mother was alive in the room with me.
 I told her everything and I wept and wept."
 (BA218)